-Give each pair or

-group a different

-scenario (see page 36 of the pack and also available from www.eczema.org/eczema-at-school-activity8) and ask them to say what possible triggers a child in this situation would face.
+Give each pair or group a different scenario (see opposite and also available from www.eczema.org/ eczema-at-schoolactivity8) and ask them to say what possible triggers a child in this situation would face.

 Take feedback from each pair or group as to what possible triggers a child would face.
 Does the rest of the class agree?
 Are there any others anyone can think of?